 There’s a vicious cycle to OCD and it looks like this:

 As a child I used to have sensorimotor OCD – I’d blink my eyes tight.
 ALL.
 THE.
 TIME.
 And, if I wasn’t blinking my eyes, I’d wrinkle my nose.
 OVER.
 AND.
 OVER.
 AGAIN.
 For hours on end.

 My parents were often scolding me for it – they didn’t understand.
 How could they?
-I didn’t understand.
-I couldn’t vocalize the NEED to do it.
+I didn’t understand, and because of this I couldn’t vocalize the NEED to do it.
 I was teased incessantly.
 I wanted to stop, but I couldn’t.

 It means I get a word or phrase stuck in my head.
 I say it OVER AND OVER AGAIN to myself to the point that my mouth and jaw start to hurt, and I get a headache because I’m partially mouthing the word(s).
 I try to say the word faster and faster and faster….picturing a washing machine on spin cycle, and if I say it fast enough maybe, just maybe, the word will fly out of my head into an abyss, never to enter my head again.
 It never works.

 It meant waking up in the dead of winter with the idea that the furnace was going to blow up…going downstairs to check on the furnace, make it up the stairs, and turning right back around to go check OVER.
 AND.
 OVER.
 AGAIN.

 What was I checking exactly?
 To this day I don’t know, but I can tell you after more than an hour of trekking up and down the stairs, I turned off the furnace and grabbed extra blankets to put on my children so they wouldn’t freeze during the night – which in itself presented a whole new set obsessive thoughts followed by compulsions.